frescobaldi/python-poppler-qt5/README.rst

 The Python API closely follows the Poppler Qt5 C++ interface library API, documented at https://poppler.freedesktop.org/api/qt5/ .

-Note: Releases of PyQt5 < 5.4 currently do not support the QtXml module, all methods that use the QDomDocument, QDomElement and QDomNode types are disabled.
-This concerns the ``Document::toc()`` method and some constructors and the ``store()`` methods in the ``Annotation`` subclasses.
-So, using PyQt5 >= 5.4 is recommended.

 Wherever the C++ API requires ``QList``, ``QSet`` or ``QLinkedList``, any Python sequence can be used.
 API calls that return ``QList``, ``QSet`` or ``QLinkedList`` all return Python lists.